 Observer Design Pattern

-Observer is a behavioural design pattern that establishes a one-to-many dependency between objects.
-In this pattern, when one object (Subject) undergoes a change in state, all dependent objects (Observers) are automatically notified and updated.
-The actual set of dependent objects can be unknown beforehand or change dynamically.
+Observer is a behavioral design pattern that establishes a one-to-many dependency between objects.
+When one object (the Subject) changes state, all dependent objects (Observers) will get automatically notified and updated.
+Here actual set of dependent objects can be unknown beforehand or change dynamically.

-So the beauty of the Observer pattern lies in its promotion of loose coupling between the subject and its observers, as they only depend on a common interface.
-Consequently, observers can be easily added or removed without modifying the subject.
-This will help us enhance maintainability, extensibility, and reusability by segregating the concerns of the subject and its observers.
+The beauty of the Observer pattern lies in its promotion of loose coupling between the subject and its observers, as they only depend on a common interface.
+Due to this, we can easily add or remove observers without modifying the subject.
+This enhances maintainability, extensibility, and reusability by segregating the concerns of the subject and its observers.

 Real life analogy